nori-dot-eco/nori-dot-com/packages/project/docs/interfaces/_specification_.project.md

 # Interface: Project

 A supplier project entity which encapsulates a set of fields.
-This top-level interface defines all necessary properties for a supplier project created manually or via a data import.
+This top-level interface defines all necessary properties for a supplier project created manually or via a data import file.

 **`example`**
 ```js